We Broke Down Every Second of the 'Rise of Skywalker' Trailer

 1:17 We see this is, in fact, a larger battle scene with a stormtrooper shooting at Resistance fighters in the background.

 1:18 Perhaps the most intriguing shot of the film.
 Someone is either fixing Kylo’s helmet and making it look more like Darth Vader’s, or is melding the two helmets together.
 (The silver around the eye area looks like Kylo’s helmet, but the eyes look like Vader’s.)
-Kylo discarded his helmet, which Snoke called childish in Last Jedi.
+Kylo discarded his helmet, which Snoke (Andy Serkis) called childish in Last Jedi.
 Perhaps Kylo is deciding to idolize Vader again?

 Also whoever is fixing this helmet either has furry hands or furry coat sleeves.
 Unclear who that could be.